 CommandCentral combines with NetBackup and Backup Exec software to track backup and recovery job details and policy, error and media information from Veritas and third-party data protection software.
 Veritas said that, initially, the product will support applications like Tivoli Storage Manager and Legato products.
 Support for more vendors' tools will be added in the future.

 CommandCentral also produces up to 75 reports that allow business and IT users to track service-level performance and resource utilization by department, geography and application.
-A new chargeback feature allows
+A new chargeback feature allows users to define and allocate costs for storage across departments.

 "What this thing really does is it take less of an infrastructure view of your infrastructure and more of a business view," said Veritas' chief marketing officer, Jeremy Burton.